The-3Labs-Team/nova-redirector-seo/README.md

 ## Usage

+Now it's time to configure the package.

+### Nova resource

 First, register the `NovaRedirectorSeo` tool in your `/app/Providers/NovaServiceProvider.php` (you will probably have to add the entire function):

 ```php